Graham Seton Hutchison

+and later was active in fringe fascist movements which gained little support.

+Early life

+Hutchison was born in Hampstead in January 1890, the son of James Alexander Hutchison, a merchant originally from Inverness, although he had settled in the newly created County of London.
+In 1887, at St George's, Hanover Square, he had married Beatrice Jameson Waterlow, the daughter of a stationer in Reigate.

+Hutchison was one of three sons.
+He had an older brother, Colin Alexander, and a twin brother, Legh Richmond.
+In 1891, the family was living in Belsize Park, Hampstead, with four servants.
+His older brother rose to the rank of Captain in the Royal Navy.
+His twin brother worked in insurance in the City of London.

+Hutchison was educated in Hampstead and at the Royal Military College, Sandhurst.

 Military career

-Hutchison was born in Hampstead in January 1890.
-His father came from Inverness, although the family settled in London.
-He was educated at the Royal Military College, Sandhurst.
-Seton Hutchison first saw military service when he enlisted in the King's Own Scottish Borderers in 1909, remaining with the regiment until 1913.
-He spent time in colonial Africa, serving with the British South Africa Police and the Rhodesian Army before the outbreak of the First World War.
+In November 1909, Hutchison was commissioned from Sandhurst into the King's Own Scottish Borderers as a second lieutenant.
+He remained with the regiment until 1913.
+In April 1913, he was commissioned as a lieutenant into the Special Reserve of Officers of the Argyll and Sutherland Highlanders.
+Before the outbreak of the First World War, he spent time in colonial Africa, serving with the British South Africa Police and the Rhodesian Army.

-In 1914, he returned to the British Army initially with the 2nd Battalion, Argyll and Sutherland Highlanders and the Machine Gun Corps.
-In 1917 Seton Hutchison, at the time a Major and Machine Gun Officer in the 33rd Division, convinced his commanding officer to group all the machine gunners, who were spread between four brigades, into a single company under his command, a scheme that was soon rolled out across the British Army resulting in the Machine Gun Corps becoming an independent branch of the army.
+In 1914, Hutchison returned to the British Army initially with the 2nd Battalion, Argyll and Sutherland Highlanders, and the Machine Gun Corps.
+In 1917 Hutchison, at the time a Major and Machine Gun Officer in the 33rd Division, convinced his commanding officer to group all the machine gunners, who were spread between four brigades, into a single company under his command, a scheme that was soon rolled out across the British Army resulting in the Machine Gun Corps becoming an independent branch of the army.
 He also became noted for his strong opposition to retreat and recounted a story of how in March 1918 he shot all but two of a group of forty British soldiers fleeing from the German Imperial Army.

+Hutchison's exploits made him a well-known figure.
+In August 1916, he was awarded the Military Cross, and in September 1918 he received the Distinguished Service Order “for conspicuous gallantry and devotion to duty while in command of three companies of machine gunners”.
+He was at the time a temporary lieutenant colonel.

-Seton Hutchison's exploits made him a well-known figure and he was awarded both the Distinguished Service Order and the Military Cross.
-A somewhat more unusual tribute followed in 1921 when the composer Kenneth J. Alford penned a marching tune, The Mad Major, in his honour.
+A more unusual tribute followed in 1921, when the composer Kenneth J. Alford penned a marching tune, The Mad Major, in Hutchison's honour.

+On 27 May 1922, Hutchison resigned his commission in the Argyll and Sutherland Highlanders and was granted the substantive rank of lieutenant colonel.